Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/index-select/index-select.md

 ---
 Title: '.index_select()'
-Description: 'Extract specific elements from a tensor and return a new tensor.'
+Description: 'Extract specific elements from a tensor based on indices and return a new tensor.'
 Subjects:
   - 'AI'
   - 'Data Science'